regine/meltmodel/README.md

 which generates HTML from a variety of different source formats.
-In particular, we can write pages in [Markdown](http://daringfireball.net/projects/markdown/basics) and generate valid html files.
+In particular, we can write pages in [Markdown](http://daringfireball.net/projects/markdown/basics) and generate valid HTML files.

 Prerequisites